North Korea fires two more missiles into Pacific ‘firing range’

 North Korea fired dozens of missiles last year, and the latest two launches come as North Korea appears angered by joint military exercises from the U.S. and South Korea, and by a U.S. bomber flight that flew in response to the earlier ICBM.

-Jong said in her statement that North Korea will “closely examine the state of influence” of US forces active in the Korean peninsula and vowed to “take corresponding countermeasure[s] if it is judged to cause any concern.”
+Kim said in her statement that North Korea will “closely examine the state of influence” of U.S. forces active in the Korean Peninsula and vowed to “take corresponding countermeasure[s] if it is judged to cause any concern.”

 “There is no change in our will to make the top-class fanatics straining the situation pay dearly,” the leader’s sister said.